Girl and mother using smart phone to deposit a check.

 5. An initial deposit (cash, checks) as required by the bank

 Delineating between wants and needs is something most early elementary-age children can do.
-Some parents also use the "spend-save-donate" rule as a way to divide money: spend one-third, save one-third, donate one-third.
-A simple savings account is a useful tool to stash allowance and gifts.
+Some parents also use the "spend-save-donate" rule to divide money: spend one-third, save one-third and donate one-third.
+A simple savings account can be a useful tool to stash allowance and gifts.
 Look for a no-fee, no-minimum-balance option as well as rewards for regular deposits in minors' accounts.
+The Greenlight card is a great tool to begin teaching your kids the difference between spending and saving.
 This may prove to be a motivating factor for your child to skip a toy and save instead.

 Late elementary-age children may start to earn money here and there from chores, and they can also grasp the basics of budgeting, saving for a goal and earning interest.
 One way to help them learn is to have them set a purchasing goal that is months away (a kids savings account may help).
 An online calculator can help show how long it will take to accumulate this total and offers a great way to discuss the basics of compound interest.

-Ages 13 to 15: Connecting money and responsibility
+Ages 13 to 15: Connect money and responsibility

-As children age, a savings account remains a steadfast element of their growing financial picture.
-That type of account can be especially useful if children start to earn money regularly or have a purchase goal that is years away — say, a car when they are old enough to drive.
+As kids age, a savings account remains a steadfast element of their growing financial picture.
+This type of account can be especially useful if children start to earn money regularly or have a purchase goal that is years away — say, a car when they are old enough to drive.

-In addition, some children in this age bracket may be ready for limited — but immediate — access to money: a checking account with a prepaid or reloadable debit card (and minimal or no fees and a low minimum balance).
-You regularly transfer money such as an allowance to the card, and your child uses it like a regular debit or credit card.
+In addition, those in this age bracket may be ready for limited — but immediate — access to money.
+For example, with a Greenlight debit card, you can regularly transfer money such as an allowance to the card, and your child can use it like a regular debit card.
 They're limited to what's on the card, so there are never overdraft fees or overspending.

-As your child gains independence it’s important that they establish good habits of monitoring expenses.
+As teens gain independence, it’s important that they establish good habits of monitoring expenses.
 One last point of discussion: Any post-18-year-old may be inundated with credit card offers.
-Discuss the importance of building a good credit score and avoiding easy credit (and rapidly accumulating debt) while they're young.
+Discuss the importance of building a good credit score and avoiding credit card interest (and rapidly accumulating debt) while they're young.

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.